matyalatte/tuw/samples/2_pickers/README.md

 `label` is a string written above the textbox of picker.<br>
 `extension` is an optional key for file picker.
 It's wildcard for file pickers.
 Use the same syntax as for [wxWidget's wildcards](https://docs.wxwidgets.org/3.0/classwx_file_dialog.html).<br>
 `add_quotes` is an optional key for components.
 It will add quotes to the input strings.<br>
+`empty_message` is an optional key for text box.
+It will show a message when the text box is empty.<br>
 <br>
 Inputs of components will be injected into `command` when executing the command.<br>
 You can specifiy where you inject the inputs with `%*%`.<br>